 Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments without changing the functionality of the source code.
 During development and debugging, these characters make code easier to read.
 At the production stage they only increase the size of code to be transferred.

-To compress your code on the fly, you need to configure the compressor as a WebStorm File Watcher.
+To minify your code automatically, you need to configure the tool as a WebStorm File Watcher.

-Click the or press Alt+Insert and choose the YUI Compressor CSS predefined template from the list.
+Click or press Alt+Insert and select the CSSO CSS Optimizer predefined template from the list.